AnacletoLAB/grape/README.rst

 We also assume that the cpu has the following features: :code:`sse, sse2, ssse3, sse4_1, sse4_2, avx, avx2, bmi1, bmi2, popcnt`.
 On Linux you can check if your CPU supports these features by running :code:`cat /proc/cpuinfo` and ensuring that all these features are presents under the :code:`flags` section.
 While these features are not strictly required, they significanly speed-up the executions and should be supported by any :code:`x86_64` CPU newer than Intel's Haswell architecture (2013).

-If the your CPU doesn't support them you will get, on import, the following :code:`ValueError` exception with this message:
+If the your CPU doesn't support them you will get, on import, a :code:`ValueError` exception with the following message:

 .. code:: shell